 - 1/4 to 1/2 tsp. cayenne pepper (to taste)

-For a Vegetarian/Vegan version of this recipe, see my Vegetarian Thai Cucumber Salad Recipe (Vegan).
+For a Vegetarian/Vegan version of this recipe, see the vegetarian Thai cucumber salad recipe (Vegan).

 - Cut cucumber in half lengthwise, then repeat with each half until you have a number of long strips.
 Now slice the other way to create bite-size rectangular chunks.
 Place in a salad bowl.